 Bits Access Default Field Description

 30 RO 0 IP: Interrupt Pending Hardware sets the IP field whenever it detects an interrupt condition, which is defined as: When primary fault logging is active, an interrupt condition occurs when hardware records a fault through one of the Fault Recording registers and sets the PPF field in the Fault Status register.
 When advanced fault logging is active, an interrupt condition occurs when hardware records a fault in the first fault record (at index 0) of the current fault log and sets the APF field in the Fault Status register.
 Hardware detected error associated with the Invalidation Queue, setting the IQE field in the Fault Status register.
-Hardware detected invalid Device-IOTLB invalidation completion, setting the ICE field in the Fault Status register.
-Hardware detected Device-IOTLB invalidation completion time-out, setting the ITE field in the Fault Status register.
+Hardware detected lovalid Device-IOTLB invalidation completion, setting the ICE field in the Fault Status register.
+Hardware detected Device-IOTLB invalidation completion, setting the ITE field in the Fault Status register.
 If any of the status fields in the Fault Status register was already Set at the time of setting any of these fields, it is not treated as a new interrupt condition.
 The IP field is kept Set by hardware while the interrupt message is held pending.
 The interrupt mask (IM field) being Set or other transient hardware conditions.
 The IP field is cleared by hardware as soon as the interrupt message pending condition is serviced.
-This could be due to either: Hardware issuing the interrupt message due to either a change in the transient hardware condition that caused the interrupt message to be held pending, or due to software clearing the IM field.
-Software servicing all the pending interrupt status fields in the Fault Status register as follows.
-When primary fault logging is active, software clearing the Fault (F) field in all the Fault Recording registers with faults, causing the PPF field in the Fault Status register to be evaluated as Clear.
-Software clearing other status fields in the Fault Status register by writing back the value read from the respective fields.
+This could be due to either: Hardware issuing the interrupt message to be held pending due to the interrupt message to be held pending is active, software clearing the Fault Status register as follows.
+When primary fault logging is active, software clearing the Fault Status register as follows.
+When primary fault logging is active, software clearing the Fault Status register by writing back the value read from the respective fields.

 29:0 RsvdP Xh R: Reserved Reserved.

-Fault Event Data Register 10.4.11
+10.4.11 Fault Event Data Register

-Figure 10-39.
+Figure 10-40.
 Fault Event Data Register